 By the late 1980’s the old wooden structure was well past its expiry date and needed to be replaced.
 Demolition started in May 1990.
 The contractor aided by club volunteers erected a new steel structure and the ice was ready by mid November.

 The Welland Curling Club is the only eight sheet rink in the greater Niagara area and is perfect for hosting Bonspiels.
-In 2012 Welland hosted the Canadian University Championships but closest to our hearts is the annual Banana Belt Bonspiel.
-This year marks the 70th anniversary of our signature event.
+In 2012 Welland hosted the Canadian University Championships and in 2019 the Ontario Provincial Stick Curling Championship but closest to our hearts is our annual Banana Belt Bonspiel.
+This signature event was founded in 1948 and the tradition continues.

 The Club is a not-for-profit organization governed by its Board of Directors as appointed by the club members.

 Curling is a sport that can be enjoyed by all ages and all abilities.
-Current Club members range in age from 6 to nearly 90.
+Active club members have ranged in age from 6 to into the 90's.
 Canada has the largest population of curlers in the world and we at the Welland Curling Club would be pleased to introduce you to this wonderful winter sport.